 These salmon cakes can be made either in a frying pan or baked.
 To fry add a 3 tbsp cooking oil like vegetable or canola oil to a large pan.
 Once the oil is heated pan-fry for 3-4 minutes per side until brown.

 To bake line a baking sheet with parchment paper.
 Spray both sides of the croquettes with cooking spray and bake at 425 F for 20- 25 minutes flipping halfway through.

 What to do with leftovers?

 Store in a sealed container in the fridge for up to 5 days.
-You can eat these cold, microwave them to warm up if you are in a hurry.
+You can eat this recipe cold, or microwave them to warm up if you are in a hurry.

 I however prefer to get them crispy again.

-To do this simply reheat in the oven at 300 F for 20 minutes or place back in the air-fryer for 5 minutes at 375 until heated through to the centre.
+To do this simply reheat in the oven at 300°F for 20 minutes or place back in the air-fryer for 5 minutes at 375°F until heated through to the centre.

 Air-Fryer Salmon Croquettes

 - Measuring Spoons

 - 2 1/2 cups cooked salmon canned or fresh cooked